pretix/pretix-docs/docs/self-hosting/config.md

 `custom_sender_dkim_selector`, `custom_sender_dkim_cname`

-:   If these are set, pretix will show a warning if organizers use a sender address from a domain that does not have a `CNAME` record pointing from the given DKIM selector to the given target.
+:   If these are set and organizers use a sender address from a domain that does not have a `CNAME` record pointing from the given DKIM selector to the given target, then pretix will show a warning.

 `custom_sender_dmarc_required`